se-sic/coronet/README.md

 - `commit.interaction`
     * For author networks (configured via `author.relation` in the [`NetworkConf`](#networkconf)), authors who contribute to interacting commits are connected with an edge.
-    * For artifact networks (configured via `artifact.relation` in the [`NetworkConf`](#networkconf)), artifacts are connected when there is an interaction between two commits that occur in the artifacts.
+    * For artifact networks (configured via `artifact.relation` in the [`NetworkConf`](#networkconf)), artifacts are connected when there is an interaction between two commits that change these artifacts.
     * For commit networks (configured via `commit.relation` in the [`NetworkConf`](#networkconf)), commits are connected when they interact in the commit-interaction data.
     * This relation does not apply for bipartite networks.